 A good starting point is to discuss career options with your faculty advisor and with Professor Azra Hromadzic, the department's Undergraduate Director.
 Several department faculty members have first-hand experience in applying anthropology in non-academic settings.
 Your advisors can also provide useful contacts and references.

 Not all problems can be solved by faculty advisors.
 The Arts and Sciences Academic Advising and Counseling Services Office (323 Hall of Languages) maintains a staff of professional and peer advisors to help students who need assistance with their studies, their academic records, or with career planning.

-The center has directories listing career options and information on current positions available.
+As a free resource, Handshake hosts available internships, professional employment and professional development opportunities available through ’Cuse Works, alumni and partners.
 When looking for a job, don't expect to find many listings for "Anthropologists"; rather, look for listings in your field of interest where you can apply your anthropological knowledge and skills.
-This center maintains current listings of companies that are recruiting Syracuse University graduates.
+Connect with over 300,000 employer, including Fortuen 500 companies, start-ups and alumni.

 Bird Library: Graduate and Career Catalogs